 Serious injuries from broadside collisions

 A side collision can cause severe injuries.
-The occupants may injure their head or ears when the airbags deploy and glass breaks.
-They may be seriously hit and their neck, back, rib, shoulder, arm, hip or leg can be injured.
+The occupants may injure their heads or ears when the airbags deploy and the glass breaks.
+They may be seriously hit, and their neck, back, rib, shoulder, arm, hip, or leg can be injured.
 The passengers on the side of the car that is impacted can suffer neck, head, chest, abdomen, pelvis, and leg injuries.
-The riders on the other side are more likely to sustain head and chest injuries.
+The riders, on the other side, are more likely to sustain head and chest injuries.

 Where do broadside collisions most commonly occur?

 Broadside collisions, also known as T-bone accidents, most commonly occur at intersections.
-These accidents typically happen when drivers fail to adhere to stop signs or traffic lights, leading to one vehicle impacting the side of another.
+These accidents occur when drivers fail to adhere to stop signs or traffic lights, causing one vehicle to impact the side of another.

 Concussions are common in Broadside Collisions